University campus in Georgia

 IPEDS 2023

-Degree levels: 9 master's, 4 doctoral programs available in Georgia
+Artificial Intelligence degree programs available: 9 master's, 4 doctoral in Georgia

 From community college pathways to advanced research degrees